41ison/QC4DIANN/README.md

 ```

 Plot the m/z map to show the density of ions collected over the scan range and retention time.
-It can be very informative of instability in dpray or chromatographic setup in general.
+It can be very informative of instability in spray or chromatographic setup in general.

 ```
 mz_map_density_plot <- diann_report %>%